The dos and don'ts of business email etiquette

 4. The body

-Effective emails include a clear, compelling body, avoiding miscommunication which can cause unnecessary strain and delays.
+Effective emails include a clear, compelling body to avoid miscommunication that can cause unnecessary strain and delays.

 Do:

-- Let the recipient know the reason for your email and any action you'd like them to take, such as replying by a certain date or clicking a link to fill out a form.
+• State your purpose clearly: Let the recipient know the reason for your email within the first two sentences.
+Include any action you'd like them to take, such as replying by a certain date or reviewing an attachment.

 Don't:

-- Use confusing abbreviations or acronyms.
-While some terms may be commonplace with your colleagues, they may not be familiar to others.
+• Use jargon: Abbreviations, acronyms, or specialized words can be confusing.
+While some terms may be commonplace with your colleagues, external contacts may not share your vocabulary.

 5. The sign-off

-Close loses your message on a professional and polite note.
+Close your message on a professional and polite note.

 Do: